Safari Holiday Travel Tips

 Don’t dare dehydrate

-It is important that you drink loads of water from the moment you board to plane for your African safari holiday.
+It is important that you drink loads of water from the moment you board the plane for your African safari holiday.
 In addition to drinking water, you need to replenish the salts that you will lose from the time on safari – wind, sun, exercise.
 Get in the habit of drinking a hydration drink each day.
 We take rehydration salt sachets with us.

 Remember soft drink is full of sugar and alcohol can be packed with preservatives that provide a false sense of energy and hydration.